Improving PDF Accessibility Tools for Content Creators

 We will test (through an in-depth example) the potential of “teachable interfaces” for more effective and accessible human-in-the loop personalization of innovative technologies that use machine learning.
 We will demonstrate how the concept of teachable interfaces can be effectively incorporated into a real-world assistive technology, explore challenges that users with disabilities may have in conceptualizing teachability, analyze user strategies for incorporating variation in their training examples and how they relate to system performance, and understand what design parameters, sensing modalities, and interactions are most influential for both system accuracy and user experience.
 (PI: Hernisa Kacorri)

 The DeveloperSpace is designed to be a one-stop place to find resources, components and people to conceive, develop, test and market novel accessible solutions.
-It includes a comprehensive MasterList of all of the known accessibility strategies for Information and communication technologies (ICT), QuickSheets on different accessibility topics, a compendium of all of the different open-source accessibility project and components, and marketing advice.
+It includes a comprehensive MasterList of all of the known accessibility strategies for Information and communication technologies (ICT), QuickSheets on different accessibility topics, a compendium of all of the different open-source accessibility projects and components, and marketing advice.
 Anyone can contribute to the site and all are invited to access it.
 (PI: Gregg Vanderheiden)